Which industries are currently implementing NDR technology for security?

 - Coverage for unmanaged or shadow IT assets

-It’s one of the few ways to extend network threat detection into environments where traditional tools simply don’t work.
+It’s one of the few ways to extend network threat detection into environments where traditional tools simply don’t work using NDR technology.

 5. Integration That Makes the Stack Work Better